PawanKumar-Dev/popform-shortcode/README.md

 # PopForm Shortcode

 A WordPress plugin that displays a beautiful, global popup form using a selected Contact Form 7 form.
-Easily customizable, lightweight, and user-friendly.
+Easily customizable, lightweight, and user-friendly :octocat:.

 ## Features